gregdon13/ntz-java/README.md

 This is waving hands.
 Need real instructions here.
+The issues, which make this a little brittle or difficult, is often the relative paths within the shell script.

 1. Look at the `ntz.sh` file.
 2. It might work for you.